golemfactory/loadtest-yagna/README.md

-# Load Test Yagna
+# Load Test Yagna and Arkiv

-Load testing tool for Yagna using Locust.
+Load testing tools for Yagna and Arkiv using Locust.

 ## Systemd Service Setup